jntuhvijaya/Infra-Devops-Training/NETWORKING_AND_TEXT_PROCESSING_GUIDE.md

 | `172.16.0.0 – 172.31.255.255` | `172.16.5.4` |
 | `192.168.0.0 – 192.168.255.255` | `192.168.1.10` |

-Check this yourself: `python3 05_ip_subnet_checker.py 192.168.1.10` (from the scripts folder) tells you instantly if an IP is private/public/loopback.
+ `python3 05_ip_subnet_checker.py 192.168.1.10` (from the scripts folder) tells you instantly if an IP is private/public/loopback.

 **Special addresses:**
 - `127.0.0.1` — **loopback**, always means "this same machine" (aka `localhost`)